Whole child development needs education, art and mental well-being

 We partner deeply with donors, governments and fellow NGOs who share the same philosophy as us, and we choose a combination of these projects based on their philosophy and ambition.

 Go right, go left.
 Come on, get your socks up, think straight!
 In a world taught to rely heavily on learning by rote, this programme is geared to introduce the free flow of arts into conventional learning methods.
 Created primarily for 3 to 6 year olds from disadvantaged backgrounds, this project is implemented anganwadis in Delhi and Noida.
 The idea behind the programme is simple – to introduce literacy and numeracy in young children through storytelling and art.

 Children in Transition

 When every subject takes the form of stories, imagine how exciting that is!
 Developed to help in children in key developmental ages 7 and 10 to meet their grade-wise learning outcomes in low resource classrooms.
 Storytelling and creative projects lead the way to create the right environment for foundational learning.
 This project being implemented in government schools prevents children from dropping out of school.

 13 onwards girls in developing India are told, ‘Sit at home, enough of studying’.
 We want to tell them, ‘Go out and rule the world’.
 We identify bright young girls and support them through that critical period between 13 and 20.
 We smile that smile and heave that sigh when the girls are empowered with agency and confidence.
 Aimed at adolescent girls from difficult and challenging backgrounds this project is being implemented in Chennai, Delhi, Gurgaon, Bengaluru, Coimbatore, Hyderabad and Thiruvananthapuram.

-What can create an expansive experience for educators and learners?
+What can create an expansive experience for educators, learners and community members?
 The answer to this question, we thought, was art.
-Our primary intent is to offer educators more tools to create a joyful experience for little learners studying in Class 1-5.
-Through this programme, conventional classroom subjects receive a fresh lease of life.
+Through these projects, we create a joyful learning experience using art.